Primary Navigation Mobile

 Cons

-• Only suitable for wheels
+• Only suitable for wheels instead of paintwork and other exterior surfaces

 For value, not much can beat looking at Dirtbusters and its waterless car wash.
 Designed to be suitable for all exterior surfaces, this waterless wash also makes use of waxes to provide extra hydrophobic protection and also provide a deep shine to a car's paintwork.
-What's so impressive is the 5.5 litres of product included in this bundle, which also includes a proper spray bottle for applying the product.

 Pros

-• Leaves a glossy layer of protection
+• Leaves a glossy layer of hydrophobic protection, which is always handy on paintwork

 Cons